munchou/munchou/README.md

 # Personal projects
 <b>Latest projects (Open Source but no commercial use nor patent and other weird stuff):</b><br>
+- <a href="https://github.com/munchou/pictures-sorter">ZUPAPictures Sorter</a>: a Flask app to sort pictures in a target folder, instead of manually selecting and moving them.
+It generates a list of the subfolders in the left side menu and displays the current picture on the right.
+Click a folder to move the picture to it.
+You can also undo the last move, remove the current picture, jump to another one, create folders, change folder, go back to the parent folder.<br/>
 - <a href="https://github.com/munchou/zupasswordz-manager">ZUPAsswordz Manager</a>: an Android application (yes yes, you read well) made in Python with Kivy framework.
 Totally offline (except to download it, duh!), user's databases encrypted and device dependent (= cannot decrypt a stolen database), encrypted backup, can import backup (encrypted or hand-made), search bar, multple themes and languages. <a href="https://planetofthedevz.com/zupasswordz_manager/">More info here</a>, and you can also <a href="https://planetofthedevz.com/zupasswordz_manager/doc/">see the documentation</a>.<br/>
 - <a href="https://github.com/munchou/docstrings-docmaker">Docstrings documentation maker</a> Generates an organized HTML with nav menu of all the docstrings of a project.
 Simple terminal interface, possibility to add folders to be skipped, output path, etc.<br/>
 - <a href="https://github.com/munchou/intro-to-data-parsing">Introduction to (pure) data parsing in Python</a> A presentation in front of group of devz about parsing in (mainly) raw Python (= no libraries, no regex)<br/>